 On March 13th, 1989 a huge solar induced magnetic storm that played havoc with the ionosphere, and the earth's magnetic field.
 This storm, the second largest storm experienced in the past 50 years, totally shut down Hydro-Quebec, the power grid servicing Canada's Quebec province.

 A nuclear weapon detonated in or above the earth’s atmosphere can create an EMP (electromagnetic pulse), a high-density electrical field.
 It can seriously damage or bring down the entire power grid of a nation.
-This includes communication systems, computers, water treatment systems, electrical appliances, and automobile or aircraft ignition systems; a nations entire infrastructure.

-The damage could range from a minor interruption to actual burnout of components.
 Most electronic equipment within 1,000 miles of a high-altitude nuclear detonation would be effected.
 The initial impact of an electromagnetic pulse is unlikely to harm most people; however, it could harm those with pacemakers or other implanted electronic devices.
 It's the long-term effects on a population who aren't prepared to survive without electricity that has many concerned.

 Watch this short video of an interview with EMP expert and author of the 'One Second After' Bill Forstchen.